Letmego1st/Regex-Tutorial/gist-template.md

 ### Look-ahead and Look-behind
 Look-ahead and Look-behind regex components are also known as "lookarounds".
 They have no boundaries and will start looking whether there's a match or not.
+These are used to look for specific characters that are either followed by or before a specific character or sequence of characters to find a match.
+An example of this it to look for a $ followed by a number to find all the prices on a page.
+My code for email matching does not use a look-ahead or a look-behind component.